meza/trance-stack/README.md

 3. Follow the compilation errors to remove all the code that uses the feature flags.
 4. Run `vitest --run --update` to update the snapshots.

+---

 ## How to use ... ?

+This section dives deeper into the concepts present in the stack.

 ### Authentication